Mjz86/c_colon/mcc.md

 - iovaluexpr:

-a stable mutable value. the inout qualification
+a stable mutable value. the in-out qualification